zhouyizirui/ZooKeeper/README.md

 #### High score
 ![Score](https://github.com/zhouyizirui/ZooKeeper/blob/master/pictures/score.png)
 Look, we are ranking at the third place.
+Evertime the system will send the highest score on your phone to the game server, cheer up.

 #### About Scene
 ![About](https://github.com/zhouyizirui/ZooKeeper/blob/master/pictures/tutorial.png)